Hundreds rally in Myanmar over 'boat people' crisis

 Over a million Rohingya live in apartheid-like conditions in the country's western Rakhine State and are regarded by the government as illegal immigrants from Bangladesh.

 "Bengali people don't respect Buddhism, so they are not Myanmar citizens.
-It's as simple as that," said Thu Dammyra, a monk from the right-wing Ma Ba Tha Buddhist organization.
+It's as simple as that," said Thu Dammyra, a monk from the right-wing Ma Ba Tha Buddhist organisation.

 Myanmar's government has sought to portray the migrant crisis as largely involving citizens of Bangladesh lured in by human traffickers, rather than Rohingya fleeing poverty and persecution in Myanmar.